How to Implement Predictive Analytics in Your Business

 What Is Predictive Analytics?

 If you’re in marketing or sales, it’s a pretty safe bet you’ve used some form of predictive analytics before.
-If you’re a consumer, you’ve definitely seen it in those ultra-specific Amazon ads that always seem to know what you want or even just your perfectly-catered Netflix suggestion queue.
+If you’re a consumer, you’ve definitely seen it in those ultra-specific Amazon ads that always seem to know what you want or even just your perfectly-catered Netflix suggestion queue both of which are powered by big data analytics.
 Predictive analytics is a subset of business intelligence that learns past behaviors by collecting sets of data and helps predict future behaviors.
 This has been used in a number of industries including:

 - Retail – to predict customer buying trends to help keep a solid inventory.